Sor (geomorphology)

-The term forms part of some toponyms of Kazakhstan, such as Aralsor, Azhibeksor, Karasor, Sorkol, Sorasha, Altybaysor and Sor Tuzbair.
+The term forms part of some toponyms of Kazakhstan, such as Altybaysor, Aralsor, Atansor, Azhibeksor, Bauzhansor, Karasor, Koksengirsor, Mangisor, Maysor, Meshkeysor, Shandaksor, Sholaksor, Shureksor, Sorasha, Sorkol, Sormoildy, Tuzdysor, Zhaltyrsor, Zhyngyldysor and Sor Tuzbair.

 Description

 A sor forms in the flatland of arid areas or deserts.
 Heavy seasonal rains taking place usually in the spring bring the water to accumulate at the bottom of the depression.
 The intermittent lake is characterized by a clear-cut coastline.
 As the summer approaches the lake dries quickly owing to hot temperatures, forming a salt pan with a layer of salt of varying thickness.
 In the dry flat expanse the groundwater is located close to the surface.

 Although usually a sor is located away from the seashore, an inlet in the southern coast of the Dead Kultuk had the characteristics of a sor and was known as "Sor Kaydak".
 However, in recent decades it lost its distinct shoreline owing to the rise of the level of the Caspian Sea and has become a salt marsh.